 We recently held open houses in Edmonton, Calgary, Red Deer, Lethbridge and Fort McMurray to talk to Albertans about condominium rules.

 We used feedback from those open houses to develop an online survey to further inform future changes.
 The survey closed Nov 10, 2017.

 The engagement outcomes will support the development of modern fair laws for condominium owners, developers, condominium managers, condominium corporations and others.

 Your input will inform the development of governance and insurance regulations, as well as separate recommendations about the establishment of a dispute resolution tribunal.

-Due to the complexity and scope of the amendments, a staged implementation planned.
+Due to the complexity and scope of the amendments, a staged implementation is planned.

 Condominium Project Team